ahadb/modern-javascript/general-patterns/README.md

 var baz = 'Paris';
 ```

-ii.
-Use const to declare your variables in ES6
+1.2 Use const to declare your variables in ES6
 ```javascript
 const foo = 1;
 ```

-iii.
-Group const and let variable together for increased readability
+1.3 Group const and let variable together for increased readability
 ```javascript
 const bar = 2;
 const list = getNames();